-This will be accomplished by matching specific USAC Data with the DSS SNAP and Medicaid data.
-In doing so, and consistent with the terms of this Agreement, USAC shall transmit the Lifeline subscriber's personally identifiable information (USAC Data) to DSS and DSS shall confirm with an affirmative or negative confirmation as to whether the Lifeline subscriber is currently enrolled in SNAP or Medicaid.
+This will be accomplished by matching specific USAC Data with FSSA/DFR SNAP and Medicaid data.
+In doing so, and consistent with the terms of this Agreement, USAC shall transmit the Lifeline subscriber's personally identifiable information (Match Request) to FSSA/DFR and FSSA/DFR shall confirm with an affirmative or negative confirmation as to whether the Lifeline subscriber is currently enrolled in Indiana SNAP or Medicaid and authorized to receive benefits as of the date of the Match Request.
 USAC will provide Lifeline program subscriber data, which will only include the data elements needed for the matching.
-DSS will utilize SNAP and Medicaid data to provide affirmative or negative responses.
-USAC and DSS will exchange data using secured file delivery system and with all matching conducted internally.
+FSSA/DFR will utilize SNAP and Medicaid data to provide affirmative or negative responses.
+USAC and FSSA/DFR will exchange data using secured file delivery system with all matching conducted internally.
 This process is explained in further detail in section IV.B. of this Agreement.

-DSS and USAC agree that the information exchange shall be utilized for the purpose of verifying a qualified assistance recipient as being eligible for the federal Lifeline program, and any auditing and/or data analysis requirements under the Privacy Act, or other legal authority.
+FSSA/DFR and USAC agree that the information exchange shall be utilized for the purpose of verifying a qualified assistance recipient as being eligible for the federal Lifeline program, and any auditing and/or data analysis requirements under the Privacy Act, or other legal authority.